sanixstudio/fireGallery/README.md

 ## Installation

-1. First either clone the repo using the command in the terminal `git clone https://github.com/adnanniaz77/fireGallery.git` or <br />
+1. First either clone the repo using the command in the terminal <br />
+   `git clone https://github.com/adnanniaz77/fireGallery.git` or <br />
    download the whole repo to your local system

 2. After cloning or downloading the repo, open the project folder with your favorite editor (Visual Studio Code recommended) and run command `npm install` in the terminal to install the required npm packages.